 Sticking plasters on the disease won't do at all, we need a cure., which is why I support full reserve banking as the correct path forward.

-The concept of a beautiful deleveraging infers a process by which policymakers manage the depression in such a way that debts are reduced without causing too much hardship for anyone.
+Mr Dalio's concept of a 'beautiful deleveraging' infers a process by which policymakers manage the depression in such a way that debts are reduced without causing too much hardship for anyone.
 Four policy levers are identified for achieving this purpose, and the optimal combination is thought to deliver the beautiful deleveraging:

 The management of the US economy following the 2008 global financial crisis is offered as an example of a beautiful deleveraging, or something approximating it.

-I do accept the point that replacing household debt with government debt is desirable because the repayment of it can be spread out over many years, but at some point there has to be evidence of an actual repayment happening.
+I do accept the point that replacing household debt with government debt has some advantages, because the repayment of it can be spread out over many years, but at some point there has to be evidence of an actual repayment occurring.
 We have precisely the opposite evidence, and I don't foresee a time when any government will be able to resolve this issue.
-Fixing this problem, assuming that it does get fixed, will only be done by hard-working employees and innovative business leaders.
+Instead, it looks like government deficit spending, funded by ever greater amounts of money-printing, is leading us to an even bigger crisis than that experienced in 2008.

 If I've been overly critical of Mr Dalio's work, that was not my intention.
-There is a lot to like about this book, and there is some good analysis of how the long term debt cycle comes into being.
-It's just that I can't agree with the book's central assertion that yet more government control of our lives is the correct way forward, which is somewhat a difference of philosophical approach.
-Readers can decide for themselves where they stand on that issue.
+There is a lot to like about this book, and there is some good analysis of how historical long term debt cycles came into being.
+It's just that I can't agree with the book's central assertion that yet more government control of our lives is the correct way forward.
+This is somewhat a difference of philosophical approach, of course, and readers can decide for themselves where they stand on that issue.

 Sources: